It’s time to learn about The CICO (“calories in, calories out”) Diet!

 Take “calories in” or how much we eat: people generally UNDERestimate how many calories they consume by about 30-40%.
 Even dieticians, who are specifically trained in nutrition science, underestimated how much they eat.

 “That may be true Steve, but don’t worry about me.
 I read the label on everything I buy so I know exactly how many calories I’m eating.”

 Well, are you aware that the FDA allows a 20% leeway on total calories identified on packages?
 Meaning that 100 calorie drink of Orange Juice might actually be 120?

 If you’re a food manufacturer, which way are you going to lean towards?
 Especially when you know people might scrutinize the calories of your nutrition label in an effort to lose weight.

 This isn’t just paranoia: this study found that packaged snack food generally contains MORE calories in it than advertised.

 Yeah…and remember, this is only half of the equation.

 People are also really bad at estimating “calories out.”

 Oh, and those fitness trackers we wear?
-They’ve been shown to be inaccurate by about 20%.
+They’ve been shown to be inaccurate, some by up to 90%!